splunk/public-o11y-docs/gdi/opentelemetry/install-linux.rst

 ---------------
 Splunk provides a Salt formula to install and configure the Collector.
 See :ref:`deployments-salt` for the instructions.

 Next steps
 ==================================

-Once you have installed the package, you can perform these actions:
+After you've installed the package, you can perform these actions:

-* :new-page:`Get started using Log Observer <https://quickdraw.splunk.com/redirect/?product=Observability&location=log.observer.setup&version=current>`.
-* :ref:`apm`.
+* :ref:`Configure the Collector <otel-configuration>`.
+* Use :ref:`Infrastructure Monitoring <get-started-infrastructure>` to track the health of your infrastructure.
+* Use :ref:`APM <get-started-apm>` to monitor the performance of applications.
+* Use :ref:`Log Observer Connect <logs-intro-logconnect>` to analyze log events and troubleshoot issues with your services.